Block Encoding of Sparse Matrices via Coherent Permutation: Block Encoding

 \textit{Proof:} To recover the matrix from its block encoding, the flag qubits (i.e., the data and delete qubits) are initialized and postselected in the state $|0\rangle$.
-The matrix entries can then be reconstructed as $\frac{A_{ij}}{\alpha} = \frac{\text{Re}(A_{ij})}{\alpha} + \textrm{i} \frac{\text{Im}(A_{ij})}{\alpha}$.
-The procedure for combining the real and imaginary components will be detailed in \cref{sec:Tridiagonal_complex_matrix}.
-For the moment, we focus on the extraction of either the real or the imaginary part individually.
 This is achieved by initializing the bottom register with $|j\rangle$ and postselecting (or measuring) the outcome $|i\rangle$, as follows: